-“Lady and the Tramp” is another one of those movies that’s a fond memory for me.
-I’d seen “Robin Hood” and “The Many Adventures Of Winnie The Pooh” before it and loved them both (not to mention, greats from other studios like “Balto” and “The Land Before Time”), but “Lady and the Tramp” was the one that sparked my interest in animation in 2006, when the fiftieth anniversary DVD was released.
-There were a number of featurettes on it detailing the production of the film and watching them is what made it click to me that animation is art imitating life, that a lot of work is put into it, and that’s when I really started to pay attention for the first time and gained a lot of respect for the medium.
+“Lady and the Tramp” is another one of those movies that’s a fond childhood memory for me.
+I’d seen films like “Robin Hood” and “The Many Adventures Of Winnie The Pooh” before it and enjoyed them (not to mention, greats from other studios like “Balto” and “The Land Before Time”), but “Lady and the Tramp” was the one that sparked my interest in animation in 2006, when the fiftieth anniversary DVD was released.
+There were a number of featurettes on it detailing the production of the film, from concept to completion, and watching them was what made it click to me that animation is art imitating life, that a lot of work is put into perfecting the art-form, and that’s when I really started to pay attention for the first time and gained a lot of respect for the medium.

 In short, “Lady and the Tramp” is a beautiful movie.
 I love the animation, the music, and Lady and the Tramp as a couple.
 They care for each other, a lot, but their relationship is far from perfect; they both have to work at it and really earn their happily ever after.
-“Pinocchio” may give it competition as my favorite film from Walt’s era, but I still have a great deal of love and respect for it and I always will.
+“Pinocchio” may give it competition as my favorite film from Walt’s era, but I still have a great deal of love and respect for this movie and I know I always will.

 * “So take the love of your loved one, you’ll need it about this time, to keep from falling like a star, as you make that dizzy climb!
 For this is the night, and the heavens are right, on this lovely Belle Notte!”

 * Lady ignores her master’s protests and keeps the house up with her barking and howling and then her face lights up when she hears him coming downstairs, expecting something good to happen.
 Lady, you sweet summer child.

 * Thanks to Trusty, I’m quite fond of calling our heroine ‘Ms. Lady’.